 - Fish is best frozen commercially.
 If, however, you do want to freeze fish at home, make sure the fish is very fresh and of high quality.

 - Clean, scale and preferably leave whole.
 All fish should be wrapped in two layers of packaging as depending on the type of fish, odours and flavours can be readily transferred either to or from it.
 Seal well.

 - For best results, cook from either the frozen or partly thawed state.

 - Most vegetables freeze well, although ‘salad’ vegetables lose their crispness.
-Other vegetables, eg celery, onion and tomatoes, should only be used in cooked dished as they soften on freezing.
+Other vegetables, eg celery, onion and tomatoes, should only be used in cooked dishes as they soften on freezing.

 - Freeze only high quality, mature, ready-to-eat vegetables.

-- Sort and discard any that are damaged.
+- Sort and discard any vegetables that are damaged.